-Rankings 1 to 50 with first being worst overall road infrastructure and 50th being best overall road infrastructure.
+States are ranked 1 to 50, with first being worst overall road infrastructure and 50th being best overall road infrastructure.
 Also included, but not part of the ranking factors, is the percentage of state highway spending on road repairs to show which states are addressing the problem.

 |Rank (worst)||State||% roads in poor condition||Cost per motorist||% bridges structurally deficient||% of spending on road repairs|

 We analyzed Federal Highway Administration data to rank states on overall quality of road infrastructure.
 Rankings are a composite score based on a state’s rating in percentage of poor condition roads, annual cost per motorist from roads in need of repair and percentage of structurally deficient bridges.
 Rankings 1 to 50 are from 1st as worst overall road infrastructure and 50th as best overall road infrastructure.